danieljancar/sql-cheatsheet/docs/data-backup.md

         NAME = 'Full Backup of SQLTestDB';
     GO
 ```
 ## Backup Encrypted Database
-> This creates a encrypted backup of a database
+> This creates a encrypted backup of a database.
 ```sql
     -- Create the master key
     CREATE MASTER KEY ENCRYPTION BY PASSWORD = '23987hxJ#KL95234nl0zBe';